mariobob/toolbox/README.md

 **Useful for:** Scheduling with cron or task schedulers to track IP changes over time without flooding logs.

+### easy-rebase.sh
+Simplifies Git rebasing with two modes: interactive rebase of last N commits (preserving author dates) or pulling a target branch and rebasing onto it.

+**Useful for:** Cleaning up commit history before merging or staying up-to-date with a base branch while maintaining a clean rebase workflow.

 ### lintcheck.sh
 Runs Python linters (black, ruff, flake8) on changed files from recent Git commits or uncommitted changes.